Eel River (California): Settlement in the 19th century

-The Eel River was named in 1850 during the California Gold Rush by an exploring party led by Josiah Gregg.
-Except for Gregg who was a physician, naturalist and explorer, the remainder of the party were miners from a temporary camp on the Trinity River at Helena.
-The party took months to travel overland by less than favorable routes from Helena to the Pacific Ocean between November 1849 to December 1850 when they are credited with the rediscovery of Humboldt Bay by land.
+The Eel River was named in 1849 at the dawn of the California Gold Rush by an exploring party led by Josiah Gregg.
+Except for Gregg, who was a physician, naturalist and explorer, the remainder of the party were miners from a temporary camp on the Trinity River at Helena.
+The party took months to travel overland by an extremely arduous route from Helena to the Pacific Ocean between November and December 1849, when they are credited with the rediscovery of Humboldt Bay by land.
 The bay had been seen by earlier Spanish and Russian explorers but never settled.
 After camping and restocking at Humboldt Bay, they traveled to San Francisco to report their discovery.
 They crossed the Eel River on their way south where they traded a broken frying pan to the local fishermen in exchange for a large number of Pacific lamprey, which they mistook for eels.
 They named the Van Duzen River after James Van Duzen, a member of the expedition.
-The party split in two and the survivors returned to San Francisco from where ships left to settle Humboldt Bay in early 1850, bringing lumber and supplies from San Francisco.
-One ship sailed up the Eel River and could not get out.
-In the hurry to be "first" in Humboldt Bay, they dragged a longboat through the sloughs on the north side of the Eel River mouth to the waters of the Bay where they were met by members of the Laura Virginia party.
+The party split in two and the survivors returned to San Francisco from whence ships left to settle Humboldt Bay in early 1850, bringing lumber and supplies from San Francisco.
+One ship sailed up the Eel River and became trapped.
+In the hurry to be first into Humboldt Bay, they dragged a longboat through the sloughs on the north side of the Eel River's mouth to the waters of the bay, where they were met by members of the Laura Virginia party.